 When I shared these findings with Darren, he pointed out that the models' nationality also has an interesting result.
-According to Bespoke Investment Group, since 1978 the S&P has returned an average 13.9% when an American is on the cover versus a 7.2% average return when a model from another country is on the cover. (http://bespokeinvest.typepad.com/bespoke/2008/02/2008-swimsuit-i.html)
+According to Bespoke Investment Group, since 1978 the S&P has returned an average 13.9% when an American is on the cover versus a 7.2% average return when a model from another country is on the cover.
+This indicator would be counter to the blonde indicator this year, as Ms. Rafaeli is an Israeli citizen.

-Between the Giants and Marisa Miller, are we in for a good year after all?
+Between the Steelers winand Bar Rafaeli, are we in for a good year after all?